OrdnanceSurvey/openspace-android-sdk/README.md

 **NOTE:**

-* To use `SupportMapFragment` you must provide the Android support library in your build path.
+* To use openspace-android-sdk you must provide the Android support library in your build path.

 ```xml